Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/getting-started-03-attach-floating-ip-to-instance/guide.es-us.md

 ---
-title: Attaching a Floating IP to a Public Cloud instance
+title: Attaching a Floating IP to a Public Cloud instance (EN)
 excerpt: Find out how a Floating IP address functions and how to configure it
 updated: 2024-03-26
 ---